dmeleka/dmeleka/README.md

   🎓 &nbsp;I'm currently studying Computer Science Engineering at the GUC - German University in Cairo.\
   💡 &nbsp;Some technologies I enjoy working with include Java, Git, HTML, CSS, JavaScript.\
-  🌱 &nbsp;I'm on track for learning more about Data Structures and Algorithm, Software Development, Systems Design.\
+  🌱 &nbsp;I'm on track for learning more about web development\
-  👨‍💻 &nbsp;I'm working on xChange - a currency exchange rates website.\
+  👨‍💻 &nbsp;I'm working on Vault - a password manager webapp.\
   ✉️ &nbsp;Get in touch with me via email at ```daniel.meleka@icloud.com``` or connect on [LinkedIn](https://www.linkedin.com/in/dmeleka).